Teaching and assessments

 Activities in communication, police radio, physical fitness, police tactical options training, and arms and appointments (handcuffs, baton, electronic control device) training provide students with the opportunity to engage in practical aspects of policing.

 Field placement forms an integral part of the ADPP.
 You will undertake a field experience placement with the NSW Police Force that provides an insight into the practical application of the theoretical foundations of the course.
-The placement, which is arranged by the NSW Police Academy, is situated as close as possible to your requested location and requires 40 hours (approximately one week) to complete.
+The placement, which is arranged by the NSW Police Academy, is situated as close as possible to your requested location and requires 48 hours (approximately two weeks) to complete.
 On campus full-time students will undertake the placement between Session 1 and 2 of the course.
-Distance education students undertake the field placement as a one-week block during Session 1b of the course.
+Online students undertake the field placement as a one-week block during Session 1b of the course.
 Your performance, conduct and behaviour during your field placement contributes to your professional suitability to progress in the ADPP.

 For information on the fitness assessments and physical fitness requirements during the ADPP, see Fitness.